 This viewpoint is alien in Hong Kong.

 I should’ve known.
 After all, bookshops in Hong Kong are places of excitement, activity, even revelry, if you can believe it.
 All sorts of people pass through their doors, instead of the doors of the many other exciting venues Hong Kong has to offer.
 This cross-section of customers reflects Hong Kong’s diverse population; from young couples to middle-aged business men, local millennials to 30-something Westerners you’d normally find littering the streets, intoxicated, on Friday nights.
-This ragtag collective browse the spines at all and any times of the day, from screen-free lunch breaks to help them tune out of work, to post-dinner aisle-strolls, seeking some kind of intellectual dessert.
+This ragtag collective browse the spines at all and any times of the day, from screen-free lunch breaks to post-dinner aisle-strolls, seeking some kind of intellectual dessert.

-While the ‘happening’ vibe of bookstores couldn’t be found there (even regular-decibel speech was reprimanded), the seemingly-endless resources, the ample — and therefore, rare— space, and, as a result, its popularity, was like nothing I had ever known, even in bookish London.
+While the ‘happening’ vibe of bookstores couldn’t be found there (even regular-decibel speech was reprimanded), the seemingly-endless resources, the ample space, and, as a result, its popularity, was like nothing I had ever known, even in bookish London.
 People queued outside the front doors with itchy feet and frequent watch-checks, like bargain-hunters on Black Friday.
-When the doors opened, everyone migrated from their orderly queueing lines into singular molecules, darting into open spaces towards the right section, or sought-after reading spot.
+When the doors opened, everyone migrated from their orderly queueing lines into singular molecules, darting into open spaces towards the right section or sought-after reading spot.

 After becoming acquainted with the general fiction and non-fiction floors, I discovered the language learning centre — a room enabling people to listen to audiobooks in a myriad of languages, like the Love Actually set-up I’d failed to find in London — then, the daily newspapers and periodicals from around the world, the magazines organised by genre, and the old documents, accessible through a clunky, grey, magnifying computer that looked to be straight out of the 1980s.
 Alongside the endless reading material, there were computers, desks and seats of various styles and squishiness.